Current and Upcoming Construction Projects in UpTown Waterloo

 The King Street Streetscape improvement project on King Street North in UpTown Waterloo is a joint project between the City of Waterloo and Region of Waterloo, which is replacing underground infrastructure, improving sidewalks and amenity spaces along the street, and adding segregated lanes for cyclists.

-This work will require 6-8 weeks to complete.
-Some of the work will be done during overnight hours and some of the work will be done on weekends.
-In addition, the work will be stopped at 5:00 pm each day to allow traffic to be fully re-opened on King Street during evening business hours.
+Work is stopped at 5:00 pm each day to allow traffic to be fully re-opened on King Street during evening business hours.

 Parking on the Bike Lanes

 The public has been permitted to park in the bike lane area on a temporary basis since last fall.
 Once the 2018 work is complete, the bike lanes will be for the exclusive use of cyclists.
 “No Parking” signs will be erected and bike symbols will be painted on the bike lanes.
 City By-law staff are currently posting notices on vehicles to advise motorists of the changes in parking on King Street.

 For more information about the project, please visit the Streetscape page on the City of Waterloo website.

 This project is a full reconstruction of Albert St. from Erb to Bridgeport, lasting approx. 4 months.
 Access to local businesses will be maintained during construction.
 The tender for this project closed the week of May 28.
 A contractor will be announced at Council in June, and work is scheduled to begin after July 1.